 What do you think about the fate/human intervention possible dichotomy?
 Does that make any sense to you?

-Thomas Tompion, I don't equate scale or "earth shaking events" with fate.
+Jusap, after earth-shaking that post says 'events, in which individuals have less say' and mentions earthquakes and tsunamis; now you, above, are drawing a distinction between those events and, to quote you, an event exempt of human intervention or responsibility.
+Earthquakes and Tsunamis come into that category surely.
+You appear to be reproaching me for a view I don't hold and haven't put forward.Thomas Tompion, I don't equate scale or "earth shaking events" with fate.
 I consider, for example, the bombing of Hiroshima to be pretty huge and "earth shaking", but it can hardly be considered an event exempt of human intervention or responsibility.
 Perhaps you will say that the residents had no say in the matter and were subjected to it as they would be to an act of fate, but I, for one, do not wish to place the actions of governments on the same line as those of "God".

 I was positing an amended, simpler dichotomy for consideration.